snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 #### Example 2: Buttons

 This example shows how to place interactive buttons inside grid cells.
-The JavaScript function `DMC_Button` is used in the `cellRenderer` prop.
-You can pass different visual props (color, icon, variant, etc.) using `cellRendererParams` per column.
+The `DMC_Button` is defined in a `.js` file in `/assets` is used in the `cellRenderer` prop.
+You can pass Button props (color, icon, variant, etc.) using `cellRendererParams` per column.

 Here’s an example for the `"buy"` column: